-Ex-West Virginia justice files lawsuit over impeachment
+Ex-West Virginia justice blames impeachment on gender bias

 CHARLESTON, W.Va.
 (AP) — An impeached former West Virginia Supreme Court justice has filed a federal lawsuit accusing elected officials of gender bias and other violations.

-Former Justice Robin Davis’ lawsuit says she would not have been impeached “had she not been a woman.”
+Former Justice Robin Davis’ 40-page lawsuit filed Wednesday said she would not have been impeached “had she not been a woman.”
 It seeks to halt her upcoming impeachment trial in the state Senate.

-The lawsuit filed Wednesday names Gov. Jim Justice and multiple legislators as defendants.
-It says a Judiciary Investigation Commission previously dismissed code of judicial conduct complaints against Davis, a Democrat.
+The lawsuit names Gov. Jim Justice and multiple legislators as defendants.

-Meanwhile, impeached Justice Margaret Workman has asked the state Supreme Court to halt her upcoming Senate trial.
+The impeachments stemmed from questions involving renovations to the justices’ offices.
+Those questions evolved into accusations of corruption, incompetence and neglect of duty.
+Democratic lawmakers, who hold minorities in the House and Senate, have characterized the impeachments as an unprecedented power grab by the GOP.

 Most Read Nation & World Stories